xjtu-wjz/xjtu-wjz.github.io/_pages/about.md

 Research Interest
 ======
-My research interest includes:
+My research interest includes :
-- Intersection study of the semi-supervised learning domain and the OOD detection domain
+- Intersection study of the semi-supervised learning domain and the OOD detection
 - Quantitative assessment and detection methods for OOD on graphs

 A data-driven personal website